o3de/o3de.org/content/docs/tools-ui/component-library/uidev-card-component.md

 ![\[component card content modified\]](/images/tools-ui/component-card-content-modified.png)

-Configure the care title to change color when the content is edited, different from the parent slice, or has not been saved yet\.
-We recommend enabling this functionality on all cards\.
+Configure the care title to change color when the content is edited, different from the parent slice, or has not been saved yet.
+We recommend enabling this functionality on all cards.

  **Example**